telosnetwork/gas-oracle-bridge/evm/README.md

 This is the `GasOracleBridge.sol` EVM contract for the bridge.
 It uses hardhat and hardhat-deploy.

+It has a public `gasPrice` variable as well as a `getPrice()` view function

+It has a restricted `setPrice(uint)` functional only callable by the Antelope contract EVM address.

 ## Test

 You can test the contract using